Substances | 8 min read

 Although magic mushrooms are naturally occurring, there is no currently accepted safe dosage for psilocybin—or any drug of potential abuse.[4]
 The usage of any drug always carries risks, and magic mushrooms are no exception.

 According to the 2015 National Survey on Drug Use and Health, 8.5% of people in the U.S. had used psilocybin at some point in their life.[5]
-There are also currently several studies underway to explore the therapeutic potential of psilocybin as a tool for combatting the symptoms of several mental health disorders, but there is a continuing need for further research and more information as to its benefits in this regard.[6]
+There are also currently several studies underway to explore the therapeutic potential of psilocybin as a tool for combating the symptoms of several mental health disorders.
+Still, there is a continuing need for further research and more information as to its benefits in this regard.[6]

-Psilocybin is currently listed as a Schedule I substance per the Controlled Substances Act,[7] meaning that it carries a high potential for abuse with no accepted safety standards nor medical uses in treatment on the federal level, though ongoing research is examining its potential therapeutic uses.
+Psilocybin is currently listed as a Schedule I substance per the Controlled Substances Act [7], meaning that it carries a high potential for abuse with no accepted safety standards or medical uses in treatment on the federal level.
+However, ongoing research is examining its potential therapeutic uses.
 Its legality can vary by jurisdiction regarding its use as a therapeutic tool.

 What Are the Common Effects of Mushrooms?